agitter/MultiPCSF/README.md

 ## Usage
 Only the most commonly used options are described below.
 Use `python ConstrainedMultiSample.py -h` to view the complete usage message.
 See the provided example data for file formatting guidelines.
+Please open an issue with any usage questions.
 ```
 Usage: ConstrainedMultiSample.py [options]